Environmental Effects Statement under the Environment Effects Act 1978

 An EES for the West Gate Tunnel was released on the 29 May.

-Earlier this year, the Victorian Auditor General added its support to various inquiries for the need for legislative reform of the EES process.
+Earlier this year, the Victorian Auditor General added his support to various inquiries for the need for legislative reform of the EES process.
 However, since such reform is not imminent, it confined itself to recommending improvements to the process.

 An EES is often a Goliath and David affair.
 With an impossible volume of material to get to grips with and modelling of bewildering complexity, community members can easily feel overwhelmed and disenfranchised by the process.
 Proponents are represented by expert planning lawyers at public hearings while community members valiantly represent community and public interest.